We have answers.

-At Great Mates, we have beautiful homes throughout South East Queensland that are perfect for your short-term stays.
+At Great Mates, we have beautiful homes throughout South East Queensland and soon NSW and Melbourne that are perfect for your short-term stays.
 Only a short drive from great parks and stunning beaches, you’ll have plenty of opportunities to rest and relax.
 If the idea of this tickles your fancy, chat with us to get started!

 What are the benefits of STAA?

 There are so many benefits!
 Getting away from home for a bit gives you the opportunity to: